Whether as a dancer, choreographer, teacher,

 no matter the technique at hand, a research revolves around the physical, cultural, emotional and sensorial states, translated by the body via movement.
 Therefor bridging the gap and creating similarities between the techniques is essential and can be more simple than expected.

 From France to Israel, from street-dancer to contemporary artist, my path is characterized by a constant thirst to develop, learn, and question the relation between body, mind, soul and movement.

 The collaboration with inspiring artists such as Inbal Pinto, Adi Boutrous, Vertigo Dance Company and Ilan Lev have been very influential in my path.

-Jeremy does not believe in boldly leading a flock, rather he strives to be open to the world around him, to allow his the voices of his fellow artists and collaborators to resonate within his work.
-His practice is based on listening, on creating space for ideas to gently mold these impulses into something communicative.
+I do not believe in boldly leading a flock, I rather strive to be open to the world around us, to allow my voice together with my fellow artists and collaborators to resonate within my work.
+My practice is based on listening, on creating space for ideas to gently mold these impulses into something communicative.

 Much like a carpenter whittles wood into form with quiet and considerable care, Jeremy strives to reveal his choreography.